dev-rohit-007/powerAI/README.md

-# PowerAI - iOS Project with CMake
+# PowerAI - iOS Project with XcodeGen

-This project demonstrates how to set up an iOS application using CMake and Swift in Zed IDE.
-It provides a basic foundation for iOS development with a modern build system setup.
+This project demonstrates how to set up an iOS application using XcodeGen and Swift in Zed IDE.
+It provides a basic foundation for iOS development with a modern project generation setup.

 ## Project Structure

 ```
 powerAI/
 ├── ios/
-│   ├── CMakeLists.txt
+│   ├── project.yml
+│   └── App/
 │       ├── Info.plist
-│   ├── Sources/
-│   │   ├── AppDelegate.swift
+│       ├── AppDelegate.swift
-│   │   ├── SceneDelegate.swift
+│       ├── SceneDelegate.swift
-│   │   └── ViewController.swift
+│       ├── ViewController.swift
 │       └── Resources/
 │           ├── Assets.xcassets/
 │           ├── LaunchScreen.storyboard
 │           └── Main.storyboard
 └── .gitignore
 ```

 ## Prerequisites

 - macOS with Xcode 16 or later
-- CMake 3.26 or later
+- XcodeGen (`brew install xcodegen`)
 - Zed IDE
 - Git